turingschool/front-end-curriculum/projects/module-3/binary-challenge.md

 ### Testing

-* 4 - All requirements from 3 met, all async functionality is tested, tests are passing and run efficiently (using mount only when appropriate).
+* 4 - All requirements from 3 are met.
+All async functionality is mocked.
+Asynchronous tests cover happy paths as well as multiple sad paths.
+All pieces of functionality have been tested and are passing and run efficiently.
+Evaluator has no recommendations for testing.
-* 3 - All Redux functionality is tested (actions, reducers, mapStateToProps, mapDispatchToProps), all components are unit tested, and a valid attempt was made to test any async functionality.
+* 3 - All Redux functionality is tested (actions and reducers), all components are unit tested in units and integration, and a valid attempt was made to mock async functionality.
-* 2 - Nearly all unit tests for Redux and React are in place.
+* 2 - Nearly all unit tests are in place.
+React components are well tested with a diverse set of tests including but not limited to unit testing display of the component, event simulation tests, and unit tests for functions passed as props.
+There are tests in place for actions and reducers.
 No attempt to test async functionality was made.
-* 1 - A valid attempt to test this application was made, but there are obvious gaps, with missing unit tests for Redux and React.
+* 1 - A valid attempt to test this application was made, but there are obvious gaps with missing unit tests for Redux and React.

 ### Redux Architecture